 An Introduction to Theory of Numbers, G. H. Hardy, E. M. Wright

 I would suggest exploring the book, rather than outright studying it.
-Walk through the various chapters lightly, stopping where your interest takes you, and studying there.
+Walk through the various chapters lightly, stopping where your interest takes you, and study that part of the book.

 We now move to the core of a mathematics undergraduate degree.
 This is where abstraction and generalization is taken to another level.
 These courses are absolutely crucial to understanding modern mathematics, and all of these theories were developped to help mathematicians solve important problems.
 For instance, much of modern algebra was developped to solve Fermat’s Last Theorem.
-Ordinary Differential Equations and Classical Differential Geometry grew, in part, out of physics.
+Differential equations and differential geometry grew, in part, out of physics.
 Topology is a natural extension of real analysis and helps transfer its tools to other fields.

-The selection of these four topics is somewhat arbitrary, for instance, Fourier analysis has a central place in modern analysis and could have been here.
-Similarly, Galois theory is central to abstract algebra, although it is rarely covered early on in mathematics textbook.
-The interested student is invited to study both of these early on, but they will be listed in Analysis and Algebra respectively.
+The selection of the following four topics is somewhat arbitrary.
+For instance, Fourier analysis has a central place in modern analysis and could have been here.
+Similarly, Galois theory is central to abstract algebra, although it is rarely covered early on in mathematics textbooks.
+The interested student is encouraged to study both of these early on, but they will instead be listed in Analysis and Algebra respectively.

 Most of physics is described by differential equations, and it is a very mature and rich theory.
 Yet unlike some of the more abstract subjects, differential equations has a practical nature, and many differential equations are not solved exactly but through numerical methods.
 This makes for an interesting topic, that can be approached from multiple angles.
 Personally, my favorite way to introduce differential equations is the way this book presents it: